Studio BA4 (Taillieu)

 Summary

 A house is the simple topic of this studio.
 A matter of simple complexity.
-Starting from a movie depicting ways of living and a framed reference about materials, defining a fragment; redrawing a house; finally arriving at a house.
+Starting from elements of architecture and images of life, defining a fragment; constructing a chair; finally arriving at a house.
+One double compact house.
 Learning about a house is learning about architecture.

 Content